BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 The functoid takes five mandatory input parameters:

-1. SSO Application Name: the connection parameters are stored inside SSO.
-Here you have to specify the application name where you decide to store the settings.
-This allows you to have multiple CRM environments that you can integrate;
+1. SSO Application Name: The connection parameters are stored inside SSO.
+Here, you have to specify the application name where you decide to store the settings.
+This allows you to integrate multiple CRM environments.

 3. CRM Entity Name: CRM entity name on which the resolution will be performed

-4. CRM Input Field Name: imagining having a “code” as input and you want to know the CRM physical key, in this attribute should specify the name of the “code” field.
+4. CRM Input Field Name: Imagine having a “code” as input, and you want to know the CRM physical key.
+In this attribute, specify the name of the “code” field.

-5. CRM Input Value: value from source system to resolve
+5. CRM Input Value: value from the source system to resolve

 Installation